 My apple tree is growing but has insects inside the fruit.
 I found a black spot outside and after cutting, found an insect-like tunnel inside.
-Also, last year, my peach tree grew very nicely and gave juicy fruit.
-Unfortunately, this year there is little growth.
+Also, my peach tree this year has had little growth.
 Now the leaves have small holes and fruit is not growing.
-I’ve already cut down two peach trees due to this problem.
-I sprayed both trees with copper spray in winter but this did not stop the insects in my apple tree.
+I’ve already cut down two peach trees and sprayed both trees with copper spray in winter but this did not stop the insects in my apple tree.

 All fruit trees are prone to various disease and insect attack.
 With careful care, it is possible to keep these problems to a minimum.
 Continue winter spraying of a copper compound and install an insect trap into your apple tree to help control what sounds like Codling Moth.
 Its larva burrows into the fruit and feeds.
 As trees get older they are invariably more robust and less prone to insect and fungal infection.